flairNLP/fundus/docs/how_to_add_a_parser.md

 In consequence, for Fundus to be able to parse a specific news domain, someone has to write a parser specific to this domain.
 And there are a lot of domains.

+# How to contribute

+Before contributing to Fundus you should check if you have fundus installed in `editable` mode and using dev-requirements.
+If you haven't done this so far or aren't sure about you should
+1. Clone the repository
+2. Optional but recommended: Create a virtualenv or conda environment
+3. Navigate to the root of the repository
+4. Run pip install -e .[dev]

-# How to add a Publisher
+## How to add a Publisher

 Before contributing a parser, check the [**readme**](../README.md) if there is already support for your desired publisher.
 In the following, we will walk you through an example implementation of the [*Los Angeles Times*](https://www.latimes.com/) covering the best practices for adding a news source.